conr2286/PocketFT8Xcvr/README.md

 1 PC Board artwork and fabrication
 2 Evaluate on-the-air performance
 * Evaluate power consumption
+* Replace the 7805 voltage regulator with something appropriate for battery operation
 * Evaluate performance of the 100 mW final compared to Class D BS170s
 * SI4735 receiver performance complexity vs Taylor Detector approach 3 Consider use of a different DAC with a 3.3V reference for full-screen touch